unconst/boltzmann/README.md

 ## Overview

-**BISTRO** is a framework where **miners** collaboratively train a shared model by processing specific subsets of data, and **validators** ensure the quality and integrity of these contributions.
+**BOLTZMANN** is a framework where **miners** collaboratively train a shared model by processing specific subsets of data, and **validators** ensure the quality and integrity of these contributions.
 The incentive landscape is designed to reward miners for effectively training on their designated data subsets, promoting efficient and collaborative model improvement in a trustless environment.

 ## How It Works